 - Voice over artist

 Another well-paid career option you can consider as a music lover is to be a voice-over artist.
 To be a voice-over artist, you need to have decent acting skills and a great voice.
 As a voice-over artist, you will use your voice to narrate or portray a character dialogue.
 Sometimes a voice-over artist will be tasked with doing an impression, character voices, mimicry, etc. On average, voice-over artists earn about $79,004 per year.
+Another side hustle that Voice actors can consider and make passive income is through lending voiceover to online text to speech softwares.

 - Music consultant